 Protein quality, as defined by the Gli/Glu ratio (generated intrinsically in the field rather than via substitution in the lab), plays an important role in dough rheological properties.
-Marchetti et al. (2012) studied the properties of dough made from three wheat varieties within the LVR and reported an inverse relationship between their Gli/Glu ratios and their dynamic shear moduli G'and G'' as well as a direct relationship between wheat Gli/Glu and tan δ values of the dough (Marchetti et al., 2012).
-Amongst the wheat varieties studied by Kaur et al. (2013), CBW38 and C306 possessed G' values of 17.1 kPa and 5.1 kPa, respectively.
-The Gli/Glu ratio values of these two varieties determined by Barak et al. (2013) were 0.86 for CBW38 and 1.17 for C306.
-Therefore, the results from Kaur et al. (2013) confirm that an inverse relationship exists between G' and Gli/Glu.
-These linear oscillatory shear results concur with previous findings where samples with lower Gli/Glu ratios, from their original or glutenin-enriched flours, possessed higher G' and lower tan δ (Edwards et al., 2003).
+Marchetti et al. (2012) studied the properties of dough made from three wheat varieties within the LVR and reported an inverse relationship between their Gli/Glu ratios and their dynamic shear moduli G' and G'' as well as a direct relationship between wheat Gli/Glu and A'' and A'' as well as a direct relationship between wheat Gli/Glu and A'' and

 Shear stress relaxation measurements on three Australian wheat varieties grown at four locations revealed a significant negative correlation coefficient between Gli/Glu and the relaxation modulus (G(t)) within the LVR of the doughs (Uthayakumaran et al., 2014).
-Thus, even at small strains, i.e., $\gamma = 0.1\%$, doughs whose protein has a lower Gli/Glu ratio are stiffer compared to doughs with a higher Gli/Glu composition (Uthayakumaran et al., 2014).
+Thus, even at small strains, i.e., $\gamma = 0.1\%$ , doughs whose protein has a lower Gli/Glu ratio are stiffer compared to doughs with a higher Gli/Glu composition (Uthayakumaran et al., 2014).